 Most common form of chronic cutaneous lupus erythematosus.
 Lesions are well-demarcated erythematous macules or papules with a scaly surface, which frequently evolve into larger coin-shaped plaques; typically neither pruritic nor painful.

 Age of onset usually between 20 and 40 years.
-Lesions often precipitated or aggravated by UV light exposure; smoking also considered a risk factor.
+Lesions often precipitated or aggravated by ultraviolet light exposure; smoking also considered a risk factor.

 Over time, lesions slowly expand, producing areas of peripheral inflammation or hyperpigmentation, leaving a central region of scarring with telangiectasia and hypopigmentation.

-Diagnosis usually made on clinical grounds, but if in doubt is confirmed with skin biopsy.
+Diagnosis is usually made on clinical grounds, but if in doubt is confirmed with a skin biopsy.